DeepLabCut/benchmark/source/datasets.rst

 .. note::

- All datasets are under a non-commerical, attribution-required license.
+ All datasets are under a non-commerical, attribution-required license (CC BY-NC 4.0: https://creativecommons.org/licenses/by-nc/4.0/).
 Please contact us if you have any questions.
 TRI-MOUSE, PARENTING-MOUSE, MARMOSETS, and FISH are related to Lauer et al. 2022 (Nature Methods).
 HORSE-10, -C are related to Mathis, Biasi et al. 2021 (WACV).

 .. list-table::